Constructions of torsion-free countable, amenable, weakly mixing groups: The first construction of torsion-free WM groups

-\begin{remark} Observe that the group property to be orderabe implies the property to be locally indicable (Corollary 2, section 2.2 in \cite{KK74}).
+\begin{remark} Recall that orderable groups are locally indicable (Corollary 2, Section 2.2 in \cite{KK74}).
 Also right orderable amenable groups are locally indicable \cite{Mo06}.
-In fact, local indicability of involved groups can be seen directly from the construction if we start with indicable group and proceed as in the proof of Lemma \ref{3.2}.
+In fact, local indicability of the groups involved can be seen directly from the construction if we start with indicable group and proceed as in the proof of Lemma \ref{keylemma1stcons}. \end{remark}